 Information for Host Organization Applicants

 The program provides a limited number of college students, recent graduates, and first year graduate students an opportunity to work in Cleveland-area nonprofit organizations or governmental agencies during the summer months.
-All interns are required to work full-time (up to 40 hours per week) as designated by their host organization, and agencies are encouraged to hire interns as temporary employees.

 - Creating informational displays for installation within neighborhood institutions, developing a volunteer manual, designing community outreach materials, and conducting a GIS survey of potential environmental sites

 - Finalizing and executing plans for key aspects of programming for an important anniversary